cheahengsoon/AzureMapsBotBuilder/README.md

 3. Get Real Time Arrivals

 # Bugs
-1. Display the itenary in Carousel (See someone to fixed)
+1. Display the itenary in Carousel and results of Arrival Time in Carousel(See someone to fixed)

 # References
 https://docs.microsoft.com/en-us/rest/api/maps/mobility